MarkKozel/CompOrgEText/review_notes.md

 •	All topic units in Introduction > History **Fixed**
 •	All topic units in Introduction > Concepts **Fixed**
 •	The von Neumann Model **Fixed**
 •	Program Flow **TODO.
-Not working as expcted**
+Not working as expected**
 •	All the pages under About **Won't Do.
 These pags of not part of the book's course materials, only nomenclature**

 Diversity - MARK: Please update this topic with more current information!!!
 Also, I'd like to review it again after you make these updates

-**I thnk you already did this** Call objects on the page by their designated term consistently.
+**I think you already did this** Call objects on the page by their designated term consistently.
 For example, you have a graphic in Course Organization that indicates the top right as the NavBar.
 In the same page, you call that same object a Nav Menu and in the next topic, Course Information, you call it the Navigation Bar.

 **OK, cool** Definitions for the objects on the page can be improved.
 I will work on these.